Noncommutative Solitons and Quasideterminants: Introduction

 \section{Introduction}

-Extension of integrable systems and soliton theories to non-commutative (NC) space-times \footnote{In the present article, the word ``noncommutative'' always refers to generalization to noncommutative spaces, not to non-abelian and so on.} has been studied by many authors for the last couple of years and various kinds of the integrable-like properties have been revealed.
-(For reviews, see \cite{DiMH_proc, Hamanaka_proc, Hamanaka_proc2, Kupershmidt, Lechtenfeld, Mazzanti, Tamassia}.)
-This is partially motivated by recent developments of noncommutative gauge theories on D-branes.
-In the noncommutative gauge theories, noncommutative extension corresponds to presence of background flux and noncommutative solitons are, in some situations, just lower-dimensional D-branes themselves.
-Hence exact analysis of noncommutative solitons just leads to that of D-branes and various applications to D-brane dynamics have been successful \cite{DoNe, Hamanaka_PhD, Harvey, Szabo}.
-In this sense, noncommutative solitons plays important roles in noncommutative gauge theories.
+The extension of integrable systems and soliton theories to non-commutative (NC) space-times \footnote{In the present paper, the word ``noncommutative'' always refers to generalization to noncommutative spaces, not to non-abelian and so on.} has been studied by many authors over the past couple of years and various kinds of integrable-like properties have been revealed.
+(For reviews, see \cite{DiMH_proc} - \cite{Tamassia}.)
+This is partially motivated by the recent developments of noncommutative gauge theories on D-branes.
+In the noncommutative gauge theories, the noncommutative extension corresponds to the presence of background flux, and in the effective theory of D-branes, noncommutative solitons can be identified with the lower-dimensional D-branes.
+(For reviews, see e.g. \cite{DoNe} - \cite{Szabo}.)
+This makes it possible to reveal some aspects of D-brane dynamics, such as tachyon condensations, by constructing exact noncommutative solitons and studying their properties.

-Most of noncommutative integrable equations such as noncommutative KdV equations apparently belong not to gauge theories but to scalar theories.
-However now, it is proved that they can be derived {}from noncommutative anti-self-dual (ASD) Yang-Mills (YM) equations by reduction (e.g. \cite{Hamanaka06_NPB, Hamanaka05_PLB}), which is first conjectured explicitly by the author and K.~Toda \cite{HaTo}.
-(Original commutative one is proposed by R.~Ward \cite{Ward} and hence this conjecture is sometimes called {\it noncommutative Ward's conjecture}.)
-Noncommutative anti-self-dual Yang-Mills equations belong to gauge theories and hence lower-dimensional many integrable equations which apparently belong to scalar theories must have physical situations (in the presence of background flux), and therefore analysis of exact soliton solutions of noncommutative integrable equations could be applied to the corresponding physical situations in the framework of N=2 string theory \cite{Hull, LPS, Marcus, OoVa}.
+Most of noncommutative integrable equations such as noncommutative Korteweg-de Vries (KdV) equations belong, apparently, not to gauge theories, but to scalar theories.
+However, it has now been proved that they can be derived {}from noncommutative anti-self-dual (ASD) Yang-Mills (YM) equations by reduction (e.g. \cite{Hamanaka06_NPB, Hamanaka05_PLB}), which was first conjectured explicitly by the author and K.~Toda \cite{HaTo}.
+(The original commutative one was proposed by R.~Ward \cite{Ward} and hence this conjecture is sometimes called the {\it noncommutative Ward's conjecture}.)
+As noncommutative anti-self-dual Yang-Mills equations belong to gauge theories, lower-dimensional many integrable equations must have physical correspondence (in the background flux), and therefore analysis of exact soliton solutions of noncommutative integrable equations could be applied to the corresponding physical situations in the framework of $N=2$ string theories \cite{Hull} - \cite{OoVa}.
+(In this context, the signature is not Euclidean $(+++\,+)$ but ultrahyperbolic $(++-\,-)$ and the $N=2$ string theory lives in this signature.)